Stable-1/2 Bridges and Insurance: Introduction

-In return for covering policy-holder risk, the insurance company receives premiums.
-The premiums received over a fixed period should, typically, be sufficient to cover the losses the company incurs over that period.
-Since losses can take years to pay in full, the company sets aside some of the premiums to cover future payments; these are called `reserves'.
+The non-life reserving problem is in brief as follows.
+An insurance company incurs losses when certain events occur.
+An event might be, e.g., a period of high wind, the flooding of a river, or a motor accident.
+The losses are the costs of recompensing policy-holders disadvantaged by an event.
+These costs might cover, e.g., repairs to property, replacement of damaged items, loss of business, medical care, and so on.
+Although the loss is deemed to have been incurred by the company on the date of the event (the `loss date' or `accident date'), payment is rarely made immediately.
+Delays occur because loss is not always immediately reported, because the extent of the costs takes time to emerge, because the company's obligation to pay takes time to establish, and so on.
+In return for covering policy-holder risk, the company receives premiums.
+The premiums received over a given period should, typically, be sufficient to cover the losses the company incurs over that period.
+Since losses can take many years to pay in full, the company sets aside some of the premiums to cover future payments: these are called ``reserves".
 If the reserves are set too low, the company may struggle to cover its liabilities, leading to insolvency.
-Large upward moves in the reserves due to a worsening in the expected future development of liabilities can cause similar problems.
-If the reserves are set too high, the company may be accused by shareholders or regulators of inappropriately withholding profits.
-Hence, it is the interest of the company to forecast its ultimate liability as accurately as possible when deciding the level of reserves to set.
+Large increases in the reserves required due to a worsening in the expected future development of liabilities also cause problems.
+If the reserves are set too high, shareholders or regulators may complain that the company is withholding profits.
+Thus it is important that the company should work out its ultimate liability as accurately as possible when deciding the level of reserves to set.